Hashimoto’s thyroiditis is the leading cause of low-thyroid symptoms is the US.

 While we cannot change our genes, we can influence environmental factors that a healthy gut and overall vitality!

-If you are suffering from symptoms of Hashimoto’s thyroiditis, find a qualified functional medicine doctor that can help you assess your environmental triggers for autoimmunity and create an effective treatment plan to heal your gut and reverse your disease!
+If you are suffering from symptoms of Hashimoto’s thyroiditis, find a qualified functional medicine doctor that can help you assess your environmental triggers for autoimmunity and create an effective treatment plan to heal your gut and recover from your disease!